CrazyDream1/DS-Project-2/README.md

 We used python sockets as a mean of communication between all the parts of our distributed system.

+Fault tolerance was not implemented.

+### Problems with Google Cloud Platform

+We were unable to run the application on the servers because we were unable to open the required ports.

+We tried to use utilities netstat and iptables.

 ### Participants’ contribution